 To find worth outside of the social experience means to be comfortable with who you are when no one's in the room.
 The monumental reassurance that you are seen can only reach so far when the spotlight goes off and the four walls echo with silence.
 There is no audience for your truest self but you.
 If I am too focused on the way I am perceived to get to know my strengths and weaknesses intimately, then I have only accepted a superficial version of myself.
 I must be confident of my worth not when everyone else can see it, but when no one can.

-I am devastated.
+I was devastated.
 And I think that's valid.
-I thought things would be different at this point in my life.
 I still writhe with residual anger when I think about the time that was wasted repeating school, waiting for doors to open, and the people that abused me.
 I think about my own mistakes and chastise past versions of myself for taking certain turns.
-This habit of rumination keeps me locked in place.
+This habit of rumination keeps me locked in place at times.
 I think about all the work I did and how easily it was leveled, and I want to lie down in defeat and never get back up again.

 I suppose I've confused living a life quietly with living a life free of the need for acknowledgement.
 I've associated a quiet life with a boring, forgettable one.
 A life without an audience is not a memorable one, right?

 This experience has taught me that a life is just as valuable if millions see it then if no one sees it.
 Peering eyes are not a guarantee of a life well-lived, and the same is true of a life without spectators.
 Nothing about me has changed as a person as a result of losing my social media accounts.
 Nothing is lost but how I am perceived by the outside world.
 True, I invested and built this perception, and I believed it to be an honest one, but now is a time for me to invest in that which makes me feel whole and well, without the validation of others.
 Now is the time for me to continue to live a life I feel proud of, even if no one is watching.
-Can I rediscover worth again outside of the masses of like and frustrations over followings?
-I believe so, but it will take shadow work and deconstruction on my part.
+Post that picture.
+Experiment.
+Ground yourself in a firmer foundation.
+Rediscovering worth again outside of the masses of like and frustrations over followings takes shadow work and deconstruction.
 Worth without reassurance.
 Self love without validation.
 Expression, artistry, creation, and momentum without the guarantee of acknowledgement.
-I hope to become stronger from this.
-I hope to rebuild my foundation on the principle that I had worth, have worth, and will have worth beyond a digital footprint or a social legacy.
+I rebuilt my foundation on the principle that I had worth, have worth, and will have worth beyond a digital footprint or a social legacy.
 I am whole as I am, even without the appendages and accolades I believed defined me before.